CezarRoberto/bank-system/README.md

 **Intro**

-<a> The Application is used to manage and simply bank operations, you will be able to create a new company(Bank) and add clients then, it will be possible to withdraw and deposit money by the ID. </a>
+<a> The Application is used to manage and simply bank operations, you will be able to create a new company(Bank) and add clients to them, and it will be possible to withdraw and deposit money by the ID.
+Also, it is possible to do GET and DELETE requests using the id </a>
 <br>
 <br>